Installing Nutils

 Alternatively, if the Git version control system is installed, we can use pip's ability to interact with it directly to install the same version as follows:

-This notation has the advantage that even a specific commit (rather than a branch) can be installed directly by specifying it after the @.
+This notation has the advantage that even a specific tag or commit (rather than

-Finally, if we do desire a checkout of Nutils' source code, for instance to make changes to it, then we can instruct pip to install directly from the location on disk:
+Finally, if we do desire a checkout of the Nutils source code, for instance to make changes to it, then we can instruct pip to install directly from the location on disk:

 git clone https://github.com/evalf/nutils.git